ESP32 Smart Matrix

 I was scrolling through Instagram one night when I saw an ad for a 'lo-fi connected display' called the Tidbyt.

 I thought the price tag was a bit steep at $179 for what was essentially an ESP32 controlling a matrix display, so I did a bit of shopping on AliExpress.
-Turns out, all I needed to purchase was the display itself for under thirty dollars.
+The same exact LED matrix panel was on sale for just $14!

-Using WebP was a great exercise in trying to get native C to compile to the memory-constrained ESP32 platform.
+Using WebP was a great exercise in trying to manage memory in such a limited environment.
 I had to dig around in the libwebp documentation for a bit, but eventually, I was displaying static images on the display!

 I thought animations would be just adding a line or two, but I had issues when trying to decode subframes in the animation.
-I realized that these subframes had a completely different size and position as the others, so I just made a hacky for-loop solution to copy the new pixels to the last frame.
+I read the libwebp docs, and they have a special WebPAnimDecoder

 }